Abdullahshaz70/file-verse/file_system_design.md

 The entire .omni file is a contiguous block of data, logically divided into three main areas after the fixed-size OMNIHeader and User Table (which stores UserInfo structs):

-- **Metadata Index Area**: Stores the fixed-size structure for every file and directory in the system.
+Content- **Metadata Index Area**: Stores the fixed-size structure for every file and directory in the system.
 - **Free Space Tracking Area**: A simple map or list that tracks whether each unit of storage is used or free.
-- **Content Block Area**: Stores the actual file data and directory listings.
+- ** Block Area**: Stores the actual file data and directory listings.

 ### Pointers and Addressing